 Again a simple job (screw out-screw in), the only problem can be the accessibility to the switch itself.
 Thanks to most engine bay designs, it can be a pain to replace.
 Not impossible, but still a pain.

 The car water pump keeps the coolant flowing through the engine.

-Most common faults that can cause a water pump failure are the turbine fins being damaged/broken or the water pump bearings wearing down.
+The most common faults that can cause a water pump failure are the impeller fins being damaged/broken or the water pump bearings wearing down.

 Replacing the entire water pump is the solution in this case.